B-Schwarz/dnd-game-assist/README.md

 [X] Master can rearrange player list freely
 [X] Button to remove player from list
 [X] Master is able to edit HP/Temp HP/Max HP and AC
+[ ] Master is able to add players with initiative
+[ ] Master is able to add encounter (auto initiative)
+[ ] Master is able to add custom monster/npc

 ---